CNebulaX Handbook (built 1.06.04, September 9th 2006)

 One of the most important features of CNebulaX is making observation lists.
 Observation lists

-allows jumping to any included object and plotting marks in the main map, and can
+allows jumping to any included object and plotting marks in the main map, and

-that can be used in a cooperative fashion:
+ways that can be used in a cooperative fashion:

 • THE PIN ICON: During map exploration, when you find